 Let’s take a look at several great Python libraries and packages that you can use to create time series datasets, as well as using them afterwards to build models, generate predictions, etc.

-Time series data is typically visualized using specialized tools that provide users with multiple visualization types and formats to choose from.
+Time series data visualization is typically performed with specialized tools that provide users with multiple visualization types and formats to choose from.
 Let’s take a look at some of the most common data visualization options.

 Graph is a visual representation of data in an organized manner.
 Time series graphs, also called time series charts or time series plots, are probably the most common data visualization instrument used to illustrate data points at a temporal scale where each point corresponds to both time and the unit of measurement.

 Even though these two terms are frequently used interchangeably, they are not exactly the same thing.
-Charts is the term for all kinds of representations of datasets in order to make the information clear and more understandable.
-Graphs, being mathematical diagrams showing the relationship between the data units over a period of time, are commonly used as a type of charts in time series data visualization.
+Charts is the term for all kinds of representations of time series datasets in order to make the information clear and more understandable.
+Graphs, being mathematical diagrams showing the relationship between the data units over a period of time, are commonly used as a type of charts when visualizing time series data.

 Real time graphs, also known as data streaming charts, are used to display time series data in real time.
 This means that a real time graph will automatically update after every several seconds or when the new data point is received from the server.